Open Access Resources

 TCM and Professional Licensing Organizations

-ACAOM’s primary purposes are to establish comprehensive educational and institutional requirements for acupuncture and Oriental medicine programs, and to accredit programs and institutions that meet these requirements.
+ACAHM’s primary purposes are to establish comprehensive educational and institutional requirements for acupuncture and herbal medicine programs, and to accredit programs and institutions that meet these requirements.

 Organization whose goal is to promote the integration of concepts from traditional and modern forms of acupuncture with Western medical training and thereby synthesize a more comprehensive approach to health care.